Kevga/BeatSaberCinema/README.md

 - MusicVideoPlayer

+## Info for Mappers

+*This section is intended for mappers*

+If you want to add a video to your map, you can simply set it up in the game from the WIP maps section.
+Refer to the section [Downloading Videos](https://github.com/Kevga/BeatSaberCinema#3-downloading-videos) for details on how to do that.
+The video configuration will be stored in the same folder as the map itself, in a file called **cinema-video.json**.
+You can include the json file in the zip file you upload to BeatSaver. **Please do not include the actual video file, the users will download that themselves from YouTube.**

+You do not need to pay much attention to the environment your map uses.
+Cinema modifies some of the built-in environments to make the video screen fit in seamlessly.
+If your chosen environment is not yet supported by Cinema, the mod will automatically load Big Mirror, which is one of the best looking ones with the video screen.

+If you have any questions, please contact me on Discord (Dakari#0638).

 ## JSON Format

 *This section is intended for mappers*

-The video configuration will be stored in the same folder as the map itself, in a file called **cinema-video.json**.
-If you are a mapper, you can include the json file in the zip you upload to BeatSaver.
 Editing the json file by hand allows you to modify some settings that are not available in-game, for example to create a custom screen placement.
-Cinema includes the ability to change any object in the game scene, to better fit the video screen.
+Cinema includes the ability to change any object in the game scene, to better fit the video screen in environments that are currently not supported by Cinema.

 Please note that currently you have to close the game before editing the json file, as otherwise the plugin will overwrite your changes.
 This may change in the future.